• Home

 Lord,

-Give me strength to trust you today.
+Give me the strength to remain faithful while waiting,

 Amen.